“Just so, I tell you, there is joy before the angels of God over one sinner who repents.”

 And then, God, we pray that you would help us in our lives today to be a reflection of your seeking love.
 Oh, God, please use our lives today to show your compassion for the one.
 God, amidst a sea of people around us, help us to see faces, help us to see names, individuals, and know you love them.
 And help us to love them as a reflection of your love for them.
 Help us to go to them and to look for ways we can care for them and ultimately share the Gospel with them.
 God, we pray that you would use our lives to lead individual people to be found who are lost right now.

 God, please may it be so.
-We pray for friends.
-We pray for family members.
+We pray for friends and family members.
 We pray for coworkers.
-We pray for people around us in the community, cities where we live.
+And we pray for people around us in the community, cities where we live.
 God, please help us to see them as the one, to go after them as the one, and to show that you are seeking after them.
-And we pray that they would be found.
+And we pray for you to find them.
 We pray they’d be found by you, by your grace, that you would draw them to relationship with you.

 And we pray that for people right around us and far from us.
 God, we pray for the Kasab people in Pakistan, 1.1 million of them.
 No followers of Jesus that we know of.
 God, please.
-They’re spread out in Pakistan, India, Bangladesh, Nepal.
+They live in Pakistan, India, Bangladesh, Nepal.
 Send somebody, send somebody to be a reflection of your seeking love to them.
-Please, oh God, please raise up workers to go to the Kasab in Pakistan or India or Bangladesh or Nepal.
+Oh God, please raise up workers to go to the Kasab in Pakistan or India or Bangladesh or Nepal.

 Please, oh God, please show them your love for them.
 Please cause heaven to rejoice over their being found, who are lost right now, who are separated from you by their sin.
 God, please draw them into your family.
 Show your love as Father to them, we pray.

-God, I read this story in Luke 15 and I realized there’s only one thing worse than being lost.
-What’s worse is being lost when no one is trying to find you.
+God, I read this story in Luke 15:10.
+It makes me realize there’s only one thing worse than living lost.
+What’s worse is living lost when no one is trying to find you.
 And so, God, we pray that you would help us to be a reflection of your seeking and finding love to people right around us and peoples around the world who no one is working right now to find with the Gospel.